ynlamy/vagrant-lamp/README.md

 # vagrant-lamp

-A LAMP environment with [Vagrant](https://www.vagrantup.com/) using [VMware Workstation](https://www.vmware.com/) created by Yoann LAMY under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).
+A LAMP development environment with [Vagrant](https://www.vagrantup.com/) using [VMware Workstation](https://www.vmware.com/) created by Yoann LAMY under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).

 This LAMP environment is based on a [Rocky Linux 9](https://rockylinux.org/) distribution and contains :
 * An [Apache/httpd](https://httpd.apache.org/) web server
 * A [MariaDB](https://mariadb.org/) server
 * [PHP](https://www.php.net) scripting language
 * [phpMyAdmin](https://www.phpmyadmin.net/) to handle the administration of MySQL over the Web
+* [Composer](https://getcomposer.org/) to manage dependencies in PHP

 The php version and some PHP parameters can be defined through the ``Vagrantfile``.